Houston Schools with Cake Decorating Courses

 Associate of Applied Science in Baking and Pastry

 The associate's degree program in baking and pastry arts takes five semesters, or two years, to complete.
-Students start by learning the basics of baking, then progress to breads, pies, cookies, chocolates and cakes.
-They study kitchen sanitation and safety, and conversational Spanish to prepare for restaurant jobs.
+Students start by learning the basics of baking, then progress to breads, pies, cookies, chocolates and cakes, as well as kitchen sanitation and safety.
 In Cake Decorating I, learners explore the basics of decorating cakes and in Cake Decorating II, they study advanced decorating techniques, including seasonal tips.
 A wedding cake course includes techniques commonly used for creating different cake layers and using garnishes, flowers, fondant and icing for wedding cakes.

 Certificate in Baking and Pastry